 What is My VA Priority Group?

-When a veteran applies for VA Health Care, they will be assigned to one of eight priority groups.
+Veterans applying for VA Health Care will be assigned to one of eight priority groups.
 These groups are determined based on the veteran’s level of disability.

 Veterans with mesothelioma are often put in group 1 — the highest priority group — as mesothelioma is often very aggressive and may prevent those affected from working.

 A veteran also receives a disability rating after being assigned to a priority group.
 The higher the rating, the more benefits, and compensation they may receive.
 Veterans with mesothelioma usually attain a 100% disability rating if they can prove their asbestos exposure has been linked to their military service.

 What Are the Income Limits for VA Health Care?

 Some veterans may qualify for cost-free health care, depending on their income.
 The VA sets an income limit — a cap on how much someone must make each year — to determine if they qualify for free health care services.

 The income limit varies depending on: